So what exactly is Omega 3, and why do we need it?

 But the NHS currently recommend that women of childbearing age only eat two portions of oily fish per week because of the level of pollutants that can build up in the bodies of oily fish.
-And this is where an Omega 3 fish oil supplement such as Bare Biology’s Lion Heart comes in.
+And this is where an Omega 3 fish oil supplement such as Bare Biology’s Life & Soul (previously Lion Heart) comes in.

 What is Omega 3 fish oil?

 Whether they’re worried about pollution or simply don’t like the taste, many people find it hard to get enough Omega 3 in their diet from eating fish alone.

 Fish oil that comes from the tissues of oily fish is a highly concentrated source of Omega 3 EPA and DHA.
 The best sources of fish oil are cold-water, fatty fish.
 Smaller varieties of fish are ideal, such as sardines and mackerel, because they don’t live as long as larger fish, so are exposed to fewer toxins.

 One of the most important benefits an Omega 3 fish oil has over eating fish every day, is that it’s easy to take and suitable even for those who don’t like the taste of fish.
 Plus choosing a good quality supplement means you won’t have to worry about how many toxins you may be consuming.